-State Medicaid Agencies may request timely access to certain Medicare data for Medicare-Medicaid enrollees to support care coordination.
+State Medicaid agencies may request timely access to certain Medicare data for Medicare-Medicaid enrollees to support care coordination.
 Having access to Medicare data is an essential tool for states seeking to coordinate care, improve quality, and control costs for dual eligible beneficiaries.
 Data that may be requested, subject to procedural limitations, are:

-Additional information on Medicare data available to states for care coordination for Medicare-Medicaid enrollees can also be found at the Integrated Care Resource Center (ICRC) website .
+Additional information on Medicare data available to states for care coordination for Medicare-Medicaid enrollees can be found at the Integrated Care Resource Center (ICRC) website .